mHealthGroup/MIMSunit/README.md

 All scripts are saved in `inst/src` folder.
 You may run each script to generate different plots or tables independently.

-## Use SMARTcounts algorithm in your own script
+## Use MIMS-unit algorithm in your own script

 After loading the library, make sure your data (in dataframe) is in following format.
 The first column (timestamp) should be `POXlct` objects.